sophiaelizecruz/sophiaelizecruz.github.io/essays/ethics-essay.md

 In the realm of software engineering,

+Ethics is not something as clockwork as a computer.
+There are many fine lines and gray areas that software engineers must navigate through when designing, implementing and deploying and maintaining their applications.
+What is the purpose of the application, and what are the implications of it?
+Who will this application affect, and how will it affect them?
+What can I do to eradicate and/or prevent the harm that this project presents, and if there is  , what is the justification of that detail, and what can be done to minimize it?
 A good software engineer must always consider the well-being of everyone around them, from their clients, to their colleagues, to their company, besides their own well-being.
+They must be able to

 ## Case In Point: The Serial Swatter